 Karate is a Japanese martial art whose actual physical elements seek the continuing development of protective and counter-attacking body movements.
 The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects concentrate on the over-all development of the individual.
 This is caused through the discipline and persistent effort required in training.

 Perfect for the cardiovascular system, great for conditioning and mental clarity.
 Shows willpower as well as the ability to follow guidance under pressure.
 Practitioners of Karate usually follow the martial art in to later life.
 It offers a feeling of achievement only achievable by way of particular sports and martial arts.

 Our Karate classes in Pinner target a variety of people, usually one of these three: Individuals that would like to practice a new martial art style or hobby that keeps them physically fit People who are intent on learning Karate & People who wish to develop the capacity to defend themselves while increasing their confidence in day to day life We can assist men, women and children of every age irrespective of their experience or actual physical ability.

 Karate practice (Pinner ) – Our Karate Classes in Pinner

 Karate practice is usually divided into 3 main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these three activities together to bring you a complete Karate tuition experience in Pinner .

-Karate Historical background and its Development into a World Martial Art At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for individuals who wanted to learn forms of martial arts and began teaching Karate in Okinawan schools.
-This led to further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the skill to Japan in 1922.
+Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for people who wanted to learn forms of martial arts and began teaching Karate in Okinawan institutions.
+This brought about further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.